pmp-p/micropython-machine-linux/README.md

 # micropython-machine-linux

+*NB: requires mpycompat dist-packages and its modifications to os module*

 **just started nothing much done yet**

 GPIO : can blink on orange pi, will probably add lpt-gpio for pc later.